 During monsoons, the Pied Cuckoo from Africa visits this sanctuary during their migration.
 You can also enjoy a boat safari with a local fisherman, and during the boat ride, you can spot Greater and Lesser Flamingos in large numbers.
 Waders, waterfowls, terns, and gulls can be sighted too.

 A citizen science-based survey was conducted in this national park from 2014 to 2015 and recorded 194 species here.

 You can spot the barbets, sunbirds, orioles, flycatchers, and woodpeckers in large numbers here.
 One of the rarest birds seen in this region is the Dusky Warbler.

 In the 1930s, the prominent ornithologists Humayun Abdulali and Salim Ali recorded nearly 275 species of birds in Sanjay Gandhi National Park.
 You will be able to see the birds from the entrance of Borivali, which will lead you to the labeled birding trail.
 Another birding site near this national park is the Tungareshwar Wildlife Sanctuary.

-These are some of the best places in Mumbai where you can see different species of birds of Western Ghats as well migratory birds.
+These are some of the best places in Mumbai where you can see different species of birds of the Western Ghats and as migratory birds.
 Besides these places mentioned above, Sewri in Mumbai also offers an excellent site for birding.
 The Bombay Natural History Society conducts an annual Flamingo Festival in Sewri.

 Time will fly when you go birding.
-Sometimes you will need to devote a few hours to get the sight of some of the rarest birds.
+Sometimes you must devote a few hours to see some of the rarest birds.
 But the contentment you will get when you spot one is lovely.
 I hope you have gained awareness about the places in your city where you can see various beautiful birds.